-The Admissions Office cordially invites prospective students, their parents and friends to visit Graceland's Lamoni campus for an individual visit.
-We also encourage you to take advantage of several campus preview programs offered throughout the year.
+The Admissions Office invites prospective students, their parents and friends to visit Graceland's Lamoni campus for an individual visit or one of several campus preview programs offered throughout the year.
 Please call 866-GRACELAND (866-472-2352) or visit us online at http://www.graceland.edu/visit to make arrangements for your personalized visit.

 Graceland does reserve the right to deny admission to a student who is deemed unable to adjust successfully to the Graceland environment.

 A student seeking admission to Graceland from high school must submit an application (www.graceland.edu/apply), a high school transcript with at least six semesters of work, and ACT or SAT results.
 Documents should be sent to the Admissions Office, Graceland University, 1 University Place, Lamoni, Iowa 50140.